coracle-social/coracle/ROADMAP.md

 # Current

+- Cmd -> EventBuilder
+- Create new "command" module that wraps event builder + outbox + any local anonymous state
+- Move getUserRelays, getUserMutes etc back to user module?

 - [ ] Refactor
+  - [ ] Move system initialization to app/system
   - [ ] Delete messages when leaving a room
   - [ ] Add pagination to chat/dms
   - [ ] Fix scrolling to to when modal is open
   - [ ] Take connection health into account when building hints
   - [ ] Re-apply filter to get rid of unwanted events
   - [ ] Test migration
+  - [ ] Improve watchers so users of system don't need to know how they work
+  - [ ] Check for TODOs
 - [ ] Add custom emoji support
 - [ ] Fork and white label blowater
+- [ ] Add word/char count to compose
 - [ ] Show full nip05 unless it starts with an underscore
 - [ ] nsec bunker support
 - [ ] Add relayset support with kind 30022